-If you have met the eligibility requirements outlined in this guide, you are qualified to take the exam.
+If you have met the eligibility requirements, you are qualified to take the exam.
 An application can be downloaded from the NBC-HIS website www.nbc-his.com.
 Complete and return the application with a copy of the following items:

-- Your state/provincial license or certificate of registration - A recent photograph (head shot only) - A letter from the individual or company that supervised your training OR a diploma from one of the approved two-year post-secondary educational programs

-The applicable application and exam fees, which are indicated on the exam application
+- Your state/provincial license or certificate of registration. - A letter from the individual or company that supervised your training OR a diploma from one of the approved two-year post-secondary educational programs. - The applicable exam fee, which is indicated on the exam application.

 Your submitted application and documentation are reviewed for eligibility.
-Once you are determined to be an Examination Candidate, your application will remain valid and on file for a period of two (2) years.
+Once you are determined to be an examination candidate, your application will remain valid and on file for a period of two (2) years.